snehagurung12/Social-Connect/README.md

 - HTML5
 - CSS3
-- (Optional) JavaScript for interaction
+- (Optional) JavaScript (if used)
-- Responsive Web Design
+- Responsive Design

 ---
-## 🚀 What's Next?

-- [ ] Host the site on GitHub Pages or Netlify
-- [ ] Add login/register logic (using Firebase or Node.js)
-- [ ] Implement theme toggle (light/dark)
-- [ ] Create post/comment interactivity
+## 📂 Project Files Overview

 ---

+## 🚀 Future Improvements

+- [ ] Host website using GitHub Pages or Netlify
+- [ ] Add interactive comment/post section
+- [ ] Implement form validation and dark mode
+- [ ] Connect contact form to backend email service

+---

+## 📬 Contact / Footer

+At the bottom of the site, users can:

+- 📩 *Drop Us a Line* — Contact form for messages
+- 📍 *Visit Us* — Address and office info (static)
+- 🌐 *Connect on Socials* — (icons/links in footer)

+---
-## 👋 Let's Connect
+## 👋 Let’s Connect!

 - 📧 *Email*: snehagurung@example.com
 - 💼 *LinkedIn*: [linkedin.com/in/snehagurung](https://linkedin.com/in/snehagurung)

 ---

-Thanks for checking out *Social Connect* ✨
+Thank you for visiting *Social Connect*
-Let’s stay connected and build beautiful things!
+✨ Let’s stay connected and build something great!